 The Atlantic Ocean is mainly formed by two gigantic convection rolls.
 In between them, the Mid-Atlantic Ridge actively forms new oceanic crust out of basalt.
 The North and South Atlantic look similar, and here we will have a look at both the similarities and the differences.
 There are four main sections with 32° interval from north to south.

-Within part 1, the ridge sways east of the convection rolls division line, but both intersect each other at 32°N. The reason is that at 32°N the convection rolls are oriented directly NS, so it becomes a latitude of division between different sections of the ridge.
+Within part 1, the ridge and rolls division line are unified along Reykjanes Ridge (offset by 1.5° west), but sways east of the convection rolls division line south of the Reykjanes Ridge.
+Both ridge and convection rolls division line intersect each other at 32°N. The reason is that at 32°N the convection rolls are oriented directly NS, so it becomes a latitude of division between different sections of the ridge.

 Within part 2, the ridge sways slightly west of the convection rolls division line.
 A part of Africa still sticks out into the Eastern Convection Roll Area within that section.

-Within part 3, the ridge is almost directly oriented NS, giving the South Atlantic part a slightly different appearence than the Northe Atlantic.
+Within part 3, the ridge is almost directly oriented NS, giving the South Atlantic part a slightly different appearance than the North Atlantic.
 The section includes the highland of Southern Africa, marked by the outer limits of the convection roll.
 At 32°S, the eastern division line crosses the coastline.

 Within part 4, the Ridge makes a turn towards east.
 The arc shaped ridge makes the turn around the convection rolls division line, also marking the end of the real Mid-Atlantic Ridge.